adam-sampson/Job_Desc_Text_Analytics/webscraping/readme.md

 Reboot the computer

+Go to the windows firewall on your computer, and add docker.exe and docker-machine.exe to programs allowed to access your private and public network traffic

 Open Docker Quickstart Terminal

 Note the IP address given when you start the Quickstart Terminal (for the future) usually 192.168.99.100